Finding financial support for a short course such as the Dance Summer School is likely to be difficult, but that’s not to say it’s impossible.

 It may be useful to approach your local council or borough’s art or culture department to find out if they have any funding available to support students in the arts.
-If you are 16-18 years old, some schools also have a pocket of money for development and could be worth contacting about support for the Dance Summer School.
+If you are 16-18 years old, some schools also have funds for development and could be worth contacting about support for the Dance Summer School.

 When approaching organisations about additional funding, it is beneficial to clearly state what the financial support will be used for:

-- Each technique is offered at different ability levels from complete beginners to professional standard so that participants can choose a programme that suits their level of experience.
+- Each technique is offered at different ability levels so that participants can choose a programme that suits their level of experience

 - We offer accommodation at an additional cost to the price of the course.